 Quotes and responsibilities: Quotes are an information-gathering exercise, both for your company and the contractors involved in your fit-out.
 A quote isn’t a promise to engage, so utilise them to make informed decisions.
 Use pro and con lists to compare different companies and consider the total picture.
 If you’re a good project manager, this should become second nature.
 If it’s outside your scope, you might want to consider engaging someone to manage your project, perhaps from within your organisation.

-If you engage a single interior design company to handle the fit-out, their quote should include:
+If you engage a single interior design company to handle the fit-out, their quote should include the following:

 - Design brief.